neophrythe/nexus-ai/README.md

 **⚠️ DUAL LICENSE - COMMERCIAL USE REQUIRES PAYMENT**

 - **Non-Commercial Use:** AGPL-3.0 (free for personal, educational, and research use)
-- **Commercial Use:** Requires paid commercial license - contact neophrythe@users.noreply.github.com
+- **Commercial Use:** Requires paid commercial license - contact contact@digitalmanufacturinglabs.de

 Commercial use includes: game bot services, SaaS offerings, proprietary software integration, or any for-profit use.